 The distribution and abundance of pyrogenic carbon and charcoal stored within soil can provide insight into local long-term fire dynamics.
-Pyrogenic carbon (henceforth referred to as PyC) is the physical residue and productions of fire and includes soot, char, partially charred material and any individual compounds altered on a molecular level by combustion (Bird et al. 2015).
+Pyrogenic carbon (henceforth referred to as PyC) is the physical residue and productions of fire and includes soot, char, partially charred material and any organic compounds altered on a molecular level by combustion (Bird et al. 2015).
 Here, we use PyC to capture the full spectrum of combusted material present in soil and reserve the term ‘charcoal’ specifically to refer to macroscopic fragments of partially combusted material (Knicker 2001, Bird et al. 2015, Schmidt and Noack 2000).
-The presence and distribution of soil charcoal and pyrogenic carbon within soil is a meaningful proxy of fire history since it communicates the age and spatial location of past fires (Gavin et al. 2007, Ohlson and Tryterud 2000).
-Soil charcoal is often both spatially constrained and temporally persistent (Schmidt et al. 2011): in systems without substantial soil movement, the presence of soil charcoal reflects the specific location of a fire (Gavin et al. 2007, Clark 1988).
+The presence and distribution of soil charcoal within soil is a meaningful proxy of fire history since it reveals the age (when dated) and spatial location of past fires (Gavin et al. 2007,) and quantifies the amount of the soil carbon stock that is sequestered into a long-lived recalcitrant stock (Schmidt et al. 2011).
+Soil charcoal fragments are also spatially constrained : in systems without substantial soil movement, the presence of soil charcoal reflects the specific location of a fire (Gavin et al. 2007, Clark 1988 Ohlson and Tryterud 2000).
 Furthermore, charcoal incorporated into forest soils may reside for centuries to millennia (Hammes et al. 2008, Lehmann et al. 2008), allowing charcoal to serve as an archive of fire history that both overlaps and predates tree-ring and anthropogenic records (Bird et al. 2015).
+In this study, we quantify soil charcoal, PyC, and total soil carbon in old-growth coast redwood (Sequoia sempervirens) forest where lacustrine records do not exist and tree-ring fire scar records are sparse and difficult to collect.

 Using soil charcoal as a proxy of fire relies on radiocarbon dating charcoal fragments found within specific soil contexts and depths (i.e., Gavin et al. 2007).
-Radiocarbon dating, however, is an imperfect approach: the technique is expensive, and may overestimate the realistic age of a fire if the wood material itself is old enough at the time of burning (referred to as the inbuilt age error) (Gavin et al. 2003, Harmon et al. 1986).
-Despite those limitations, the use of radiocarbon dated charcoal material as a proxy of fire activity persists, particularly in systems without alternative reliable archives (Gavin et al. 2003).
+Radiocarbon dating, however, is an imperfect approach: the technique is expensive, and may overestimate the realistic age of a fire if the wood material itself is old enough at the time of burning (referred to as the inbuilt age or inherited age) (Gavin 2003, Harmon et al. 1986).
+In addition, soil disturbance, from bioturbation, colluvial soil movement, and debris flows affect the soil stratigraphy and time-depth preserved at a site.
+Despite those limitations, the use of radiocarbon dated charcoal as a proxy of fire activity persists, particularly in systems without alternative reliable archives (Gavin et al. 2003).